Advocacy

 Objective: Achieve parity between the Department of Veterans Affairs (VA) survivor benefit, Dependency & Indemnity Compensation (DIC), and federal civilian employee survivor benefits.

 "Gold Star Spouses of America, Inc. (GSSA) is proud to support the Caring for Survivors Act.
 For far too long, survivors of military service members have faced financial hardships due to outdated benefit calculations that have not kept pace with their needs.
-This bill ensures that surviving spouses and family members receive benefits that more adequately reflect their sacrifice and loss through the improvement of the Dependency and Indemnity Compensation (DIC) program,” said Tamra Sipes, National President, Gold Star Spouses of America." https://hayes.house.gov/press-releases?ID=7EE49BB1-9833-4FA8-B2AA-06532D3E6F9F
+This bill ensures that surviving spouses and family members receive benefits that more adequately reflect their sacrifice and loss through the improvement of the Dependency and Indemnity Compensation (DIC) program,” said Tamra Sipes, National President, Gold Star Spouses of America." https://hayes.house.gov/2025/1/hayes-reintroduces-the-bipartisan-caring-for-survivors-act-to-support-surviving-veteran-and-military-families

 FACT SHEET-CARING FOR SURVIVORS H.R.
 2055 - S.611